awsdocs/aws-proton-user-guide/doc_source/data-protection.md

 An encryption context is a set of key–value pairs that contain arbitrary non\-secret data\.
 When including an encryption context in a request to encrypt data, AWS KMS cryptographically binds the encryption context to the encrypted data\.
 To decrypt the data, you must pass in the same encryption context\.

- Customers can use the encryption context to identify use of their CMK in audit records and logs\.
+ Customers can use the encryption context to identify use of their customer managed key in audit records and logs\.
 It also appears in plaintext in logs, such as AWS CloudTrail and Amazon CloudWatch Logs\.

 AWS Proton does not take in any customer\-specified or externally\-specified encryption context\.